 Aided threshold measurement may be conducted, but be aware that this test is affected by a number of variables, such as loudspeaker set-up, test signal, the setting of the sound processor, and the patient's position in the test environment.
-If warble tones are used as the test signal, the sound processor's feedback cancellation/feedback management needs to be turned off prior to testing.
+If warble tones are used as the test signal, the sound processor's Dynamic Feedback Cancellation system needs to be turned off prior to testing.

-Technical verification of the sound processor
+Technical verification of sound processor

-A Skull Simulator can be used to technically verify the sound processor performance, serving several clinical purposes.
+The Interacoustics SKS 10 Skull Simulator can be used to technically verify the sound processor performance, serving several clinical purposes.

-- Checking the performance of sound processors used during a preoperative trial period. - Measuring the sound processor in user settings for comparison at follow-up meetings. - Testing the sound processor in technical settings, and comparing it to its product information, to assess a patient complaint of a faulty device.
+- Checking the performance of sound processors used during a pre-operative trial period. - Measuring the sound processor in user settings for comparison at follow-up meetings. - Testing the sound processor in technical settings, and comparing it to its product information, to assess a patient complaint of a faulty device.